caraya/personal-blog/content/blog/machine-learning-image-enhancement.md

   --adversarial-start=5 --discriminator-size=64
 ```

-Additional models can be trained by playing with the different parameter available to the `enhance` tool.
+Additional models can be trained by playing with the different parameters available to the `enhance` tool.
 We can get a list of the parameters by running the same command we used to install and check the image:

 ```bash
 # Download the Docker image and show the help text to